apache/cordova-coho/bin/README.md

-C  O  R  D  O  V  A
+APACHE CORDOVA
 ===================

 What is it?
 -------------------
-Cordova is a web platform that exposes native mobile device apis and data to JavaScript.
+Apache Cordova is a web platform that exposes native mobile device apis and data to JavaScript.
 Previously known as PhoneGap, the name changed happened when PhoneGap was donated to the Apache foundation.